Getting a diagnosis of cancer is devastating enough on its own. But as

 scheduling and keeping appointments, dealing with insurance companies,

-seeking a second opinion, just showing up—can be almost as overwhelming
+seeking a second opinion and often just showing up—can be almost

-Torrance Memorial Medical Center Hunt Cancer Institute Nurse Navigators program steps in.
-Nurse navigators guide patients along the path to recovery by
+Navigator program to help guide patients along the path to recovery by

 helping them make informed medical decisions and assisting with scheduling

-multiple doctors’ appointments and tests.
-Navigators also provide
+multiple doctor appointments and tests.
+Navigators also provide help when

-help when it comes to: coping with a patient’s prognosis, making
+it comes to coping with a patient’s prognosis, making sure they

-sure they stay on track with their treatment plans, running interference
+stay on track with their treatment plans, running interference on insurance

-on insurance issues and offering emotional support.
-All this is at no
+issues and offering emotional support–all at no additional charge

-doctors, tests and treatments on their own.
-It does get overwhelming.
+with many different doctors, tests and treatments on their own,”

 This kind of access to answers is invaluable to patients, as Evelyn V.

-Calip, BSN, RN, Hunt Cancer Institute oncology nurse navigator and breast
+Calip, BSN, RN, a Hunt Cancer Institute oncology Nurse Navigator and a

-cancer survivor herself knows.
-Every time a patient sees her she understands
+breast cancer survivor herself knows.
+Every time a patient sees her, she

-she is benefiting them in three crucial areas:
+understands she is benefiting them in three crucial areas: education,

 “We explain a diagnosis and treatment plan,” Calip says.
 “We